Nov 2, 2020

-The Statutory Accident Benefits Schedule also referred to as SABS, is an important document that outlines what is covered under the accident benefits portion of your auto insurance policy.
+The Statutory Accident Benefits Schedule (SABS) is an important document that outlines what is covered under your policy.

-The statutory accident benefits schedule of the Insurance Act in Ontario is applicable to all basic auto insurance policies.
-It outlines the mandatory and optional accident benefits and coverage limits for medical care, income replacement, death benefits, funeral expenses and loss of income from disability.
+It applies to all basic automobile policies.
+It outlines the mandatory and optional limits for medical care, income replacement, death, funeral expenses and loss of income from disability.

 Income Replacement, Non-Earner and Caregiver Benefits

-- Income replacement benefits : If you are unable to work, you may qualify for income replacement benefits of 70% of your gross income, capped at $400 per week.
-You have the option to increase coverage of up to $1000 per week.
+- Income replacement benefits : If you are unable to work, you may qualify for benefits of 70% of your gross income, capped at $400 per week.
+You have the option to increase of up to $1,000 per week.

 - Caregiver benefits : If you cannot provide care to a dependent, you could receive compensation to hire someone to help you care for them.
-Coverage is applicable to specific injuries.
-You can add optional coverage to include all injuries.
+This applies to specific injuries.
+You can add optional endorsements to include all injuries.

-- Non-earner benefits : If you don’t qualify for income replacement, are a student, and cannot continue on daily life as previous to the accident, you may qualify to receive non-earner benefits of $185 per week.
+- Non-earner benefits : If you don’t qualify for income replacement, are a student, and cannot continue on daily life as previous to the incident, you may qualify to receive $185 per week.

 Medical, Rehabilitation And Attendant Care Benefits

-You are provided with coverage of up to $65,000 for non-catastrophic injuries or up to $1 million for catastrophic injuries.
-You have the option to increase coverage for non-catastrophic injuries to $130,000, increase coverage for catastrophic injuries to $2 million.
+Mandatory coverage includes up to $65,000 for non-catastrophic injuries or up to $1 million for catastrophic injuries.
+You can increase the amount for non-catastrophic injuries to $130,000 and catastrophic injuries to $2 million.

 Death And Funeral Benefits

-In the event if you pass away as a result of a car accident, the following benefits will be paid out :
+In the event that you pass away as a result of an accident, the following will be paid out :